drghirlanda/alex/Manual.md

 # Workflow

-To build and run a new experiment you create a dedicated folder, say, MyExperiment, and within it the following sufolders:
+To build and run a new experiment you create a dedicated folder, say, MyExperiment, and within it the following subfolders:

 - **Design**: This folder contains the files that specify experimental design, such as which stimuli to use, the structure of trials, and